How to create the best morning routine for success

 coffee pot as I create my morning routine

 I had already made that leap of barring myself from checking email first thing in the morning.
-I read something at some point about not starting your day in a bad mood by an email you open (and I can attest to this as my husband grabs his phone before he pees and gets frustrated over some delegated task).
+I read something about not starting your day in a bad mood by an email you open (and I can attest to this as my husband grabs his phone before he pees and gets frustrated over some delegated task).
 NOT the way to start the day.
-So I’m proud to say I made this habit about a year ago.
-Sadly, Facebook in today’s world can start me off on the wrong foot so that’s next on my list of bad habits to break.
+So I’m proud to say I made this a habit about a couple of years ago.
+Sadly, social media in today’s world is a trigger for me so I’m trying to break this habit.

 I’m also trying to seriously develop a habit of meditation so that’s next on my list.
 I really want to increase that 124 minutes of creativity and I’m relying on meditation to do it.
 I like the Calm app.
 It has different “themed” meditations for things like focus, anxiety, distractions, confidence, gratitude and so much more.
 I’m seriously addicted to it.
 I find it’s the best morning routine app.
-I’m also trying out Fabulous which lets me check off my activities.

 All in all, I give myself about 90 minutes to accomplish everything on my list.
 Yes, I have an actual written list.
 Otherwise I’d forget to do something and then my entire day would be a train wreck and I’d have guilt that I skipped washing my face or something.